Formation Control for UAVs Using a Flux Guided Approach: Constraints for Formation Planning

 \subsection{LS Modification}

-The drawback of the LS method is that the formation increases in size at each iteration.
+The drawback of LS is that the formation increases in size at each iteration.
 This is because a larger surface area also increases the flux.
-This effect was not seen in previous work since the distance from the cloak to the target was small.
-To solve this problem, we propose adding an additional term to Equation \ref{equation:ls-cost} to control the size of the formation:
+This effect was not seen in previous work since the distance from the deformable cloak to the target was small.
+To solve this problem, we propose adding a term to Equation \ref{equation:ls-cost} to control the size of the formation:

-where $\beta$ is a soft constraint for the position retention term, A is:
+where $\beta$ is a soft constraint for the position retention term, and $\vec{M_1}$ is calculated as: